Ignite (band): History

 On May 9, 2005, they filmed a live DVD at The Troubadour with A Dying Dream and Eightyonedays in West Hollywood, California.
 The DVD was never released due to some technical problems with the quality, but on April 20, 2008, they gathered footage for an upcoming live DVD of their show in Leipzig, Germany.

 On July 20, 2005, a deal was announced with Abacus Recordings, a subsidiary label of Century Media Records; the band's album Our Darkest Days was released on the label in May 2006.
 Abucus of Scene Point Blank gave the album a personal score stating “Our Darkest Days is quite possibly Ignite's best work to date, and depending on your tastes, you may or may not agree.
 Vocalist Zoli Teglas sounds better than he ever has, showcasing an obvious step up in the quality of his singing since A Place Called Home.”
 Nik Hill left Ignite all together in 2006 and started up Lucky Scars.

 The band toured in Europe in 2008.
 They headlined shows at Persistence Tour 2009.
 The Pennywise website, on February 16, 2010, announced that frontman Zoli Téglás just recently joined Pennywise.
-The this resulted in the band doing off and on again tours throughout 2010-2012 then taking a complete hiatus in 2013.
+This resulted in the band doing off and on again tours throughout 2010-2012 then taking a complete hiatus in 2013.